Surface Design & Glaze

 The chamois in his hand felt like a portion of skin he’d somehow peeled off his own person, then folded up and put to work, his pound of flesh.

-He paid attention in classes, another hair shirt, part of his transformation, became a straight-A student, surprising his parents and astonishing his
+He paid attention in classes, another hair shirt, part of his transformation, became a straight-A student, surprising his parents and astonishing his Stolefield teachers.

-“Swear you’ll not touch me that way or put me through that ever again,” she’d said
+“Swear you’ll not touch me that way or put me through that ever again,” she’d said.

 Evenness, equality, a common ground – they’d had this once, but now they didn’t seem to be in the same room without one or the other ceding space and retreating.